 What I would like to call to your attention, Gentle Readers, is yet another social change.
 In 1963 the child who didn't fall to pieces, emotionally, when her parents blew off her birthday party, seemed like an alien freak.
 I read the book, not for the first time, in 1983 and thought, "By now everybody knows a child like that."
 By 1993 I'd taken a class where the professor argued that children whose parents left them in day-care-type environments, routinely, could be considered to have been blessed with precocious "social skills."
 By 2012 I'm afraid that the child character Ella may seem normal to young readers.
 And I'll bet you can't visualize her as a trim, healthy, active child, either.

-My nephews' father who thinks they need to be plugged in to all the current electronic fads, at his house.
-Their mother, grandmother, and aunt agree that they need a place to unplug at Grandma's house...and we've been cooperating with Mother to provide that for years.
-So far as I can tell, the kids love the real world of real, physical interactions with adults, plants, animals, food, swimming pools, and so on.
-What makes them wistful and misty-eyed is the thought of sharing comparable unplugged quality time with Daddy.
+When this review originally appeared, some of The Nephews were small children who had a terrible choice: their father thought they needed to be plugged in to all the current electronic fads, at his house; their mother, grandmother, and aunt agreed that they needed a place to unplug at Grandma's house.
+The kids loved the real world of real, physical interactions with adults, plants, animals, food, swimming pools, and so on.
+What made them wistful and misty-eyed was the thought of sharing comparable unplugged quality time with Daddy.

 Do the children you know feel the same way?
 I recommend finding out before the birthday bash.
 Hire the clowns, by all means, and learn from the professionals along with the child.
 Try clowning around the house.
 Try baking cake from scratch, too, and playing the real-world games with the child in real time.
-If you have custody of the children during their vacations from school, I'd guess that this will make each vacation the best one they've ever had...
+Children become able to have more fun and remember it better as they grow up, so regularly spending summer vacation time with them almost guarantees that each summer will be the best one they ever had.

 No comments: